simonprudhomme/animated-stock-charts/README.md

 # Stock Market Capitalization Visualization

 ## Overview
-This project provides a visual representation of the market capitalization of stocks over time.
-By generating an animated line chart, users can observe the growth and trends in market capitalization of selected stocks, allowing for easy comparison between different companies.
+This project provides animated charts of the market capitalization of stocks over time.
+By generating an animated charts, users can observe the growth and trends in market capitalization of selected stocks, allowing for easy comparison between different companies.

 ## Features
 - Create a line chart visualization comparing two stocks or more.